Guillaume-dubrulle/information-security-course/h1-Should-Tero-wear-a-helmet.md

 * **Regular audits** (secure code reviews, external penetration tests).
 * **Continuous monitoring** (SIEM, intrusion detection alerts).
 * **Bug bounty program** to detect vulnerabilities in real-world conditions.

+This allows you to know if the work was done well during creation and after finishing it

 # Sources